ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ## Retrospective

 In the article, we've walked through an API development process using Ktor framework from the perspective of a developer familiar with Laravel.
 First we create a new Ktor project using Ktor plugin in IntelliJ IDEA.
 After that, we use `routing` DSL syntax to define the application route, add `ContentNegotiation` feature to grant the ability to handle JSON serialization/deserialization.
-Then we add Exposed and H2 driver as dependencies to connect database and execute CRUD operations.
+Then we add Exposed and SQLite driver as dependencies to connect database and execute CRUD operations.
 Just simple 4 steps, we can build a RESTful in ease.

 As mentioned, there are many similarities between two development ecosystems.
 We use Gradle to manage dependencies and build project just like we did with Composer.
 We use `routing` DSL instead `Route` to define application route.
 We use a `Map` of `TaskDto` to represent data structure just like we use `array` in Laravel. `Exposed` is pretty much the same with `Eloquent`.
 We can quickly get the notion by using metaphor above.
 All the source code could be found [in this repository](https://github.com/shengyou/ktor-for-laravel-sample).
 I truly hope this article could help you get started quickly and enjoy your journey of Ktor development.